Understanding monkeypox symptoms: Causes and treatment

-Here’s what you need to know about monkeypox, including its causes, symptoms, treatment, and prevention.
+Here’s what you need to know about Mpox, including its causes, symptoms, treatment, and prevention.

 Monkeypox Causes